-"Incorporating powerful essays from Italian scholars along with those of American scholars, the editors bring a richer and more cosmopolitan understanding of the Italian underpinnings of Hemingway's writing."--Linda Patterson Miller, editor of Letters from the Lost Generation: Gerald and Sara Murphy and Friends
+“These extremely powerful essays bring a richer and more cosmopolitan understanding of the Italian underpinnings of Hemingway’s writing.”—Linda Patterson Miller, editor of Letters from the Lost Generation: Gerald and Sara Murphy and Friends

 From his World War I service in Italy through his transformational return visits during the decades that followed, Ernest Hemingway’s Italian experiences were fundamental to his artistic development.
 Hemingway and Italy offers essays from top scholars, exciting new voices, and people who knew Hemingway during his Italian days, examining how his adopted homeland shaped his writing and his legacy.